|

 its horse track Iffezheim/Baden-Baden attracts world class thoroughbreds

-year round.
-Baden-Baden is still rich with resort hotels for the first
+performances year round.
+Baden-Baden is still rich with resort hotels

 class traveler to the budget minded and central for exploring both the